 Common allergic skin conditions include atopic eczema, contact dermatitis, and hives, and symptoms may include a rash, itching, swelling, raised bumps, redness and cracked, scaling or flaking skin.

 A skin allergy occurs when your body's immune system has an unusual reaction to a specific allergen.
 This is normally something harmless, but the immune system mistakes the allergen as a threat and releases antibodies, which attack the area to protect it, resulting in a skin reaction.

-Atopic eczema is a chronic skin condition where sufferers have an increased sensitivity to foods, inhaled substances or those that are in contact with the skin.
+Atopic eczema is a chronic skin condition where sufferers have an increased sensitivity to foods, inhaled substances or substances that are in contact with the skin.

-With a skin allergy, you may experience one of the following, or a combination - itching, swelling, a rash, redness, raised bumps, scaling and cracked skin.
+With a skin allergy, you may experience one, or a combination, of the following: itching, swelling, a rash, redness, raised bumps, scaling and cracked skin.